- Four poster bed

 There are walks right from the doorstep or travel a short distance to Sugar Loaf Mountain and the vast Brecon Beacons.

 Take a walk or cycle along the Brecon Canal or hire a canal boat to see the countryside.

 The area has so much to offer all year round and this lovely Llanarth cottage, in a perfect romantic location, has everything to make it your ideal holiday.

+All ground floor.
 One bedroom with four poster double.
 Shower room with shower cubicle, basin and WC (accessed via some internal steps).
 Open-plan living area with fitted kitchen, dining area and sitting area with woodburner.